-For those who want the full thing, and to look at big stompy robots, then read on.
+For those who want the full thing, and want to take their gaming to the limits, then read on...

 This shot, despite you not getting anywhere near the fidelity offered on T3's £3,000 "best 4K, HDR TV on Earth" LG E6, sums up everything that PS4 Pro is about.
 Super crisp 4K resolution, rich and vibrant colours and beautifully deep images in terms of contrast.
 Trust me when I say that the graphics delivered on the PS4 Pro look superb.